 Incidents of theft involving Kia and Hyundai vehicles have been steadily on the rise.
 After a group of teenagers in Milwaukee, WI discovered that immobilizers were missing in certain Kia vehicles, the theft rate of said vehicles increased by almost 3,200% year-over-year in the first six months of 2021.

-In recent months, Kia and Hyundai acknowledged the existence of the design defect yet have failed to issue a safety recall or offer a no-cost remedy.
+In recent months, Kia and Hyundai acknowledged the existence of the design defect yet have failed to issue a safety recall.

 The lawsuit seeks to represent all current and former owners of 2011-2022 Kia vehicles as well as 2011-2022 Hyundai vehicles that do not contain an engine immobilizer and aims to hold Kia responsible for damages incurred by owners as a result of the motor company’s deceptive business practices.

 On December 13, 2022, over a dozen related cases across various districts were transferred to the U.S. District Court for the Central District of California and assigned to the Honorable James V. Selna.
 The case is now referred to as an MDL (Multi-District Litigation) and was given the caption: In re: Kia Hyundai Vehicle Theft Marketing, Sales Practices, and Products Liability Litigation, No. 8:22-ml-03052.

 On February 9, 2023, Ms. Fegan was one of four attorneys appointed by Judge Selna to the Plaintiffs’ Consumer Class Action Leadership Committee, which represents all consumers in the MDL.

 On April 10, 2023, the Plaintiffs’ Consumer Class Action Leadership Committee filed a robust 897-page consolidated complaint, which details the alleged Theft Prone Defect.